What Is Web Design? A Comprehensive Guide

 Asymmetrical balance is when the visual weight is equal on both sides, but the composition and order of elements will vary (i.e., not a mirror image).
 A balanced asymmetrical design is considered a modern approach and will create a more dynamic experience for the viewer, while maintaining a harmonious composition.

 Contrast refers to arranging juxtaposing elements in a way that highlights their differences: dark and light, smooth and rough, large and small.
 When contrast is in the picture, it’s dramatic and exciting qualities can captivate visitors as they scroll through your site.

 The principle of emphasis reminds us that not all website elements are equal.
 Whether it’s your logo, a CTA, or an image; if there’s something on your webpage that visitors should notice first, applying the principle of emphasis with the use of bright color, animation, or size will ensure it's the dominant aspect of your composition.

 When applied to web design, movement is what guides visitors from one element to the next.
 By controlling the size, direction, and order of elements on an individual web page’s composition, you can direct the movement of the viewer's eye throughout your site.

 Rhythm refers to the repetition of elements in order to create consistency, cohesiveness, or to amplify a certain message.
-Repeating characteristics such as your logo, brand colors and using the same typeface, will also strengthen your brand identity and presence on the web.
+Repeating characteristics such as your logo, brand colors, including complementary colors, and using the same typeface, will also strengthen your brand identity and presence on the web.

 Placing your business name at the bottom of your homepage is simply poor web design practice.
 Can you guess why?
 First-time visitors would have to scroll all the way down your site to know who you are.
 This is something we understand from the principle of hierarchy, which teaches us that the most important content should be placed in a prominent spot where visitors immediately see and interact with it.